Last Update: November 18, 2024

 Smart treadmills are almost running coaches as well as cardio equipment.
 Platforms like Peloton, iFIT, JRNY, and Studio are very engaging and motivating.
 Their classes can help you push your training to the next level, but not all runners need them.
 If you don’t want a structured workout or have a training plan from another source, these premium platforms might be excessive.

-While running outdoors, it can be hard to listen to music, especially if you are running trails.
-It’s nigh impossible to watch a TV show or movie.
-Forget reading your Kindle.
-Yet, if you are running on a treadmill, you might want the ability to do these activities.
 Multi-tasking is a great way to break up the monotony of steady-state running!
 If you prefer training this way, you should select a treadmill with a built-in device rack or display compatible with streaming apps.

 Do you need a cushioned treadmill?

-Soft cushioning, such as that found in NordicTrack or Peloton treadmills, feels nice underfoot.
-The cushioned deck might even provide some bounce to help you to the next step.
-But is it good for you?
-The answer to that is complicated.
 These treadmills certainly make running easier and reduce the shock your body is experiencing.
 On the other hand, your goal might not be to make running easier.
 A firmer treadmill might better prepare you for race day demands.

 If you train primarily outside, a treadmill can be a break from the pounding.
 I love running on soft NordicTrack treadmills to recover from my harder runs while still getting some miles in.
-They are easier on my fatigued legs, and they can be on yours too.
+They are easier on my fatigued legs, and they can be on yours, too.
 If you find yourself recovering from an injury or have chronic pain, a softer treadmill can help you reach your step or mileage goals with reduced pain.

 Who is using the treadmill?